 Like fiat currencies, cryptocurrencies enable you to obtain goods, services, or both.
-How efficient one is as a medium of exchange and where you can spend it is another story.
+Another story is how efficient one is as a medium of exchange and where you can spend it.

 You can use some cryptocurrencies for payment without a centralized intermediary.
 Bitcoin is the best example.